• Skip to primary navigation

 It also helps if you have a great recipe.
 Naturally, everyone has their definition of what makes a recipe great.
 I especially love this recipe because it is so light and airy, unlike the store-bought versions which can sometimes be very dense.

 When you make your panettone, you can easily control what add-ins, if any, you want to include.
-My family is not a fan of candied fruit nor raisins… so much so that I don’t even put raisins in my rice pudding!
-So, there will no none of that today.
+My family is not a fan of candied fruit nor raisins… so much so that I don’t even put raisins in my Arborio rice pudding!
+So, there will be none of that today.
 On the occasion, I will sometimes add mini chocolate chips… dark, of course 😉

 Did you know leftover homemade panettone makes the best bread pudding or even french toast?
 There’s another reason to love this recipe!